 Ms. Osler has been a Lewes homeowner since 1993.
 Prior to her retirement, Councilperson Osler served management positions worked as an attorney at the U.S. Department of Justice and the U.S. Department of Homeland.
 She is a graduate of Bryn Mawr College and the University of Virginia School of Law.
 Ms. Osler served on the board of the Greater Lewes Community Village and the Historic Lewes Farmers Market.

 Mr. Reardon served on the Lewes Planning Commission before being elected to City Council on May 10, 2013.
 A Delaware native, Dennis became a Lewes homeowner in the 1970's and a resident in 2006.
 He is a graduate of La Salle University and the University of Baltimore, School of Law.
 He retired in 2010 after 22 years with the State of Delaware and 24 years in private industry.

 Mr. Reardon serves on the board of directors of the Overfalls Foundation and the Mid-Delmarva Board of the Blood Bank of Delmarva.
 Councilperson Reardon currently sits on the Traffic Safety Management Advisory Committee, is ex-officio on the Mitigation Planning Team and ex-officio on the Lewes Planning Commission.
 He is also City Council's liaison to the Sussex County Council.

 Robert Morgan - Councilperson

-Councilperson Morgan is ex-officio to the Parks & Recreation Commission and the Lewes Bicycle & Pedestrian Advisory Committee.
-He is also Council Liaison to Sussex County Council.
+Councilperson Morgan is the Council’s ex-officio representative on the Parks & Recreation Commission, the Lewes Bicycle & Pedestrian Advisory Committee, and the Public Art Committee, and is one of two Councilpersons on the Mitigation Team.
+He is also one of two Council liaisons to the Sussex County Council.